fill

 # Lock files — pin exact versions + hashes

-npm ci # Install from lockfile exactly
+npm ci --only=production # Install from lockfile exactly

 pip install --require-hashes -r req.txt # Verify hashes on install